vuxcode/pr1-project-nextlife80/time-report.md

 -2023-05-15 worked for 3 hours.
   - Fix the bug in the loop(finds the other same letter in the word if there is more than one).

+-2023-05-16 Worked for 3 hours.
+  - Create a input place with hidden class.
+The hidden class toggles by click on the game.